Jehovah’s Witness Sexual Abuse Lawyer

 What Is Inappropriate Touching?

-Many sexual predators tell their victims to keep their “secret” and not tell anyone, fearing that the victim will get in trouble.
-Child victims of sexual impropriety deserve the respective privacy like all others and need to say what happened in a safe environment.
+Many sexual predators tell their victims to keep their “secret” and not tell anyone, for fear that the victim will get in trouble.
+Child victims of sexual impropriety deserve the respective privacy like all others.

-Psychologist define child sexual assault fondling to include:
+Psychologist defined child sexual assault fondling to include:

 - Making the adolescent or child touch another’s genitals, breast, or anus